BenasB/CheesyBot/readme.md

 A discord bot for cheesy jokes.
 Basic functionality.

-The bot token should be located at `/CheesyBot/token.txt`.
+The bot token should be located at the same directory as the .exe with the name `token.txt`.
+An empty token.txt will be created if the file wasn't found.

 ---